Kruithne/spooder/README.md

 - If `run_dev` is configured, it will be used instead of the default `run` command.
 - Update commands defined in `spooder.update` will not be executed when starting a server.
 - If the server crashes and `auto_restart` is configured, the server will not be restarted, and spooder will exit with the same exit code as the server.
+- Setup scripts defined in `spooder.setup` will still run in dev mode (unlike update commands), since provisioning is needed in all environments.
+The `.spooder` state file prevents re-runs regardless.
 - If canary is configured, reports will not be dispatched to GitHub and instead be printed to the console; this includes crash reports.

 It is possible to detect in userland if a server is running in development mode by checking the `SPOODER_ENV` environment variable.